openebs/openebs/designs/local-pv/lvm/snapshot.md

 - Creating clones from Snapshots
 - restore of a snapshot
 - expanding the snapshot
-- making snapshot available to the source pod, there is a hack to make this possbile.
+- making snapshot available to the source pod, there is a hack to make this possible.
 Need to revisit this requirement for the community users.
 - internals of csi-snapshotter and snapshot-controller

 ## Proposal

-To create the k8s snapshot, we need to create a snapshot class similiar to storageclass :
+To create the k8s snapshot, we need to create a snapshot class similar to storageclass :

 ```
 kind: VolumeSnapshotClass